 Gulkand – Gulkand is compote made using fresh rose petals and sugar.
 You will find it in Indian grocery stores or online.

-Others – You will also need sugar, ice cubes.
+Others – You will also need sugar, and ice cubes.
 You can also add some rose water and cardamom powder to this lassi.

 Optional – Garnish rose lassi with pistachio slivers and dried rose petals.